 4. Get outside

 As much fun as it is in Pigeon Forge and Gatlinburg, you may want to escape the crowds and get outside.

-There are great hiking options in the area.
-We suggest maybe checking out some local waterfalls, picnic areas and more in the Great Smoky Mountains.
+There are great hiking options in the area, and it’s the perfect time to get outside the walls of your cabin.
+We suggest maybe checking out some local waterfalls, exploring trails, picnic areas and more in the Great Smoky Mountains.

-Also, Labor Day is always a great time to go tubing, and one of the last opportunities in the season to do so.
+Also, Labor Day is always a great time to go tubing along the Little Pigeon River or go whitewater rafting, and one of the last opportunities in the season to do so.